jessegmeyerlab/proteomics-tutorial/manuscript.md

 This provides a comprehensive analysis of DIA data without the need for building a spectral library first.

 From its inception, the TPP has been and will always be free and open-source software, allowing anyone to use it without cost and to inspect its source code, alter the source code for their own needs, or even incorporate parts of it into their own products.
-Others have performed these tasks and include various analysis routines as addons such as TAILS N-terminomics analysis [@PMID:23667905], quantitation analysis with PyQuant [@PMID:27231314], SimPhospho [@PMID:29596608], WinProphet [@PMID:31305071], ProtyQuant [@PMID:32956841], and inclusion of R-tolls for metaproteomic analysis [@PMID:36674563].
+Others have performed these tasks and include various analysis routines as addons such as TAILS N-terminomics analysis [@PMID:23667905], quantitation analysis with PyQuant [@PMID:27231314], SimPhospho [@PMID:29596608], WinProphet [@PMID:31305071], ProtyQuant [@PMID:32956841], and inclusion of R-tools for metaproteomic analysis [@PMID:36674563].
 As a collection of individual tools, they are easily amenable to pipelining in a very flexible manner to support a huge variety of combinations and workflows, and a custom program may easily be inserted into the pipeline to support technology development.

 ##### Search engines supported by TPP